theodox/tadwtf/tadwtf_slides.md

 -  An improviser

+^ segue: but macg is a primarily a technical person; that misses an important part of who we are.
+We're not just techie, we're also artists

 ---
 ![Leonardo](http://b-i.forbesimg.com/anthonykosner/files/2013/08/leonardo-da-vinci-06.jpg)

-^	- the "technical"  in technical art makes it sound like it's all engineering
 	- Leonardo is proof idea that you can be technical and creative

 ---
 ![](http://www.misterioteca.com/wp-content/uploads/2014/04/Mona-Lisa.jpg)

-^ We all know he painted the mona lisa
+^ We all know he painted the mona lisa & the last supper

 ---
 ![](http://www.leonardodavincisinventions.com/wp-content/uploads/2012/02/leonardo-da-vinci-helicopter.jpg)